CSCfi/csc-user-guide/docs/computing/disk.md

 # Disk areas

 In Puhti there are three main disk areas: **home**, **projappl** and **scratch**.
-These directories have specifics purpose and you should be familiar with them before you start using Puhti.
+These directories have specific purpose and you should be familiar with them before you start using Puhti.

 |              | Default quota | Owner    | Environment variable | Path                                            | Cleaning      |